 Progressive medical treatment is vital to the success of long-term sobriety and the ongoing management of addiction recovery.
 According to 2020 statistics, less than 15 percent of people with substance use disorder (SUD) or alcohol use disorder (AUD) receive treatment.
 All too often, affordability and employment issues are the primary deterrents to entering a treatment program.
-However, there are some options to securing quality care.
+However, there are some options for securing quality care

 Insurance for Addiction Treatment